 - To arrange a meeting between a public office holder and any other person on any of the subject matters listed above

-Lobbying is also extended to the cases of the hiring, promoting, demoting, disciplining or terminating of any member of the City’s Senior Management Team.
+Lobbying is also extended to the cases of the hiring, promoting, demoting, disciplining or terminating of any member of the City’s Senior Leadership Team.

 If you have any questions about registering contact: